Picono435/PicoJobs/README.md

 [![GitHub Downloads (all releases)](https://img.shields.io/github/downloads/Picono435/PicoJobs/total?style=for-the-badge&amp;label=GitHub&amp;prefix=downloads%20&amp;color=4078c0&amp;logo=github)][releases]
 </div>

-PicoJobs is a jobs plugin 100% configurable that allow you to join in a job and earn more money!
-You can setup this plugin in almost all the server minigames, like Factions, RankUP, FullPvP, and SkyWars too!.
-Unfornatly the plugin is still in devolpment but there are already some BETA and ALPHA versions that you can download [here](https://dev.bukkit.org/projects/picojobs).
+PicoJobs is a 100% configurable jobs plugin that allows you to join a job and earn money!
+You can set up this plugin in almost any server minigame, including Factions, RankUP, FullPvP, and even SkyWars.
+Unfortunately, the plugin is still in development, but there are already some BETA and ALPHA versions available for download here.

 **Dependencies:**

-Our plugin does not require any dependency, but it's highly recommend use a valid [economy implementation](https://github.com/Picono435/PicoJobs/wiki/Economy-Types) and/or PlaceholderAPI to use our placeholders in any plugin.
+Our plugin does not require any dependency, but it's highly recommended to use a valid [economy implementation](https://github.com/Picono435/PicoJobs/wiki/Economy-Types) and/or PlaceholderAPI to use the plugin's placeholders.

 **Links and Informations:**